 Unlike Graphic User Interfaces (GUI), which require humans to learn the computer’s language by clicking on buttons and navigating around pages, conversation interfaces take very little effort from a human’s point of view, you just need to type or speak.

-When engaging with people online via a survey or interactive tool we are seeking responses to set questions or feedback on particular topics.
+When engaging with people online via a survey or interactive tool we are seeking responses to questions or feedback on particular topics.
 People respond in straightforward ways by clicking, commenting and sharing.
-This can involve personal choice which leads to a set outcome, like with Avatar Surveys, but there is no conversation involved.
+This can involve personal choice which leads to a set outcome, like with Avatar Surveys, but no conversation is involved.

-Think of a Choose Your Own Adventure Book, which has several predetermined courses, but the reader chooses which course to take and ultimately their fate.
+For example, Choose Your Own Adventure Book, which has several predetermined courses, but the reader chooses which course to take.
 Similarly with CUIs, the user steers the conversation, and we learn a whole lot more about that user because of their choices.

-The difficulty in this type of engagement is designing the tool that collates data that has purpose, but is also conversational in nature.
-A challenge is also being able to collectively analyse the responses so they make statistical sense and to gather data on a larger scale.
+The difficulty in this type of engagement is designing the tool that collates purposeful data, but is also conversational in nature.
+A challenge is also being able to collectively analyse the responses so they make sense, despite language barriers, and to gather data on a larger scale.